PAFR2003/LesserSpaceNations/README.md

 >* Born in Aksum, Tigray Region, Ethiopia
 >* Overall clean record
 >* She has BS in Politics a.k.a. a lawyer
+>* Married to a man named "Meherka Duri Yitayew"
+>* Speaks Tigrinya, Amharic, Oromo and English
+>* She was born in a rich family in which she was the 2nd eldest of her family
+>* Notable alcoholic, she likes 'tej', a mead like alcohol as she mentioned in one of her interviews.

+ Farewell statement:

+*"Hello people, I just wanted to say that I am leaving Earth and moving to another planet.
+Thanks for all of the supporters of The Researcher's Guild (also known as Yetemeramarīwochi Mahiberi in my nation).*

+*NB: We are closing all of our servers in the planet so do some backup for you research papers*

+*- Official statement released by the official TRG website before its shutdown, 2299*